carbon-language/carbon-lang/llvm/docs/GlobalISel/GenericOpcode.rst

 ^^^^^^^^^

 Reinterpret a value as a new type.
-This is usually done without changing any bits but this is not always the case due a sublety in the definition of the :ref:`LLVM-IR Bitcast Instruction <i_bitcast>`.
+This is usually done without changing any bits but this is not always the case due a subtlety in the definition of the :ref:`LLVM-IR Bitcast Instruction <i_bitcast>`.
 It is allowed to bitcast between pointers with the same size, but different address spaces.